koyabr/danmaku-site/README.md

     http://www.disqus.com

-**Thanks to all developers for making it ful of joy to design&build a website.**
+**Thanks to all developers for making it full of joy to design&build a website.**